How to Get a $20,000 Personal Loan: Requirements, Rates, and Tips

 To secure your money, you’ll need to get approved for a personal loan.
 Once you know how much you want to borrow, you may consider getting prequalified for a loan.
 Lenders will ask you to provide basic information, including your address, income, and Social Security number.
 They may then perform a soft credit check that won’t hurt your credit score.

-Once you’ve decided which lender to go with, you’ll submit an application.
+Once you’ve decided which lender to go with, you’ll fill out a full application.
 You’ll need to provide proof of income, address, and employment, and you’ll need to submit to a hard credit check.

 It typically takes anywhere from one day to one week to get approved for a personal loan.
 Once you are approved, review the offer and the loan’s terms and conditions.
 If everything looks good, then sign the loan agreement and the lender will disburse the funds.